John D Scrimgeour

 His poetry has appeared in magazines such as Poetry, Ploughshares, Colorado Review, River Styx, Tar River Poetry, Connecticut Review, and Diner, and it has won awards from the National Society of Arts and Letters and the Academy of American Poets.
 He was named a finalist for a Massachusetts Cultural Council Individual Artist grant in poetry for 2008.

 Scrimgeour’s nonfiction has appeared in such publications as The Boston Globe magazine, The Chronicle of Higher Education, Creative Nonfiction, Thought & Action, and Organica.
 His essay, “My Outfield,” won Creative Nonfiction’s Writing about Baseball contest and appeared in the anthology, The Anatomy of Baseball.

-Scrimgeour has served as Coordinator of Creative Writing at Salem State for several years.
-In this position, he has not only run the Writers’ Series, but has organized several special events, including symposia on Jazz and the Arts; the Creative Process; and Writing, Class, and Education.
+Scrimgeour serves as Coordinator of Creative Writing at Salem State, a position he held for many years previously.
+In this position, he not only ran the Salem State Writers’ Series, but he organized several special events, including symposia on Jazz and the Arts; the Creative Process; and Writing, Class, and Education.
 He created and directs the Salem Poetry Seminar, a free week-long summer program for select student poets at Massachusetts public colleges and universities.
 He is also a founding member of the Salem Writers’ Group.

 Creative Writing, especially poetry, creative nonfiction, and collaborations with other arts

 Literature of Sport

 Director of the Salem Poetry Seminar

 Spin Moves (Pecan Grove Press, 2000)